Motor Speech Disorders in Adults

 Why So Cal Speech and Swallow?

 A speech-language therapist will be a big part of your life as they help you communicate better with your family and friends.
 As such, it is crucial to find the right fit.
-At So-Cal Speak Live Play, we offer consultation, comprehensive screening, and treatment for a person suffering from motor speech disorders.
+At Speak Live Play, we offer consultation, comprehensive screening, and treatment for a person suffering from motor speech disorders.
 We take pride in being a specialized family-oriented clinic with broad experience in Speech and swallowing disorders.

 Sources H2